CJ1608/hangman/README.md

 # Hangman

 ## Description
-  This is a project to create a simple Hangman game based on guidance from AiCore and following the hangman_Template.py file in this project.

-  The project was to test the students ability to write clean Python code according to coding principles like DRY and to test their understanding of OOP and other topics covered.
+  This is a project to create a simple Hangman game.
+It is an introduction to using Object Orientated Programming and writing clean Python code according to PEP8 standards and coding principles like DRY.

  ## Table of Contents
  - LICENSE.txt
  - README.txt
  - .gitignore
- - hangman folder:
-   - hangman_Template.py (template provided by AiCore)
-   - milestone_2.py
-   - milestone_3.py
-   - milestone_4.py
+ - main.py
-   - milestone_5.py (code based on hangman_Template.py)

 ## Installation instructions